IlionAcre/ilionacre/README.md

 # 👋 Hello, World!

-I'm [Fabian], a creative python dev and data analyst with heavy math background.
+I'm Fabian, a creative python dev and data analyst with heavy math background.

 ---